 Step 2: Smooth and level the surface of the soil

-Step 3: Irrigate the soil properly to a depth of at least 12 inches.
-This ensure that heat conductivity will increase.
+Step 3: Supply water to the soil properly to a depth of at least 12 inches.
+This ensure that soil heating conductivity will increase.

 Step 4: Lay black plastic sheeting, plastic mulch or a garden tarp on the surface of the soil.
 Next, anchor the edges of your tarp using soil.

-The closer your tarp is to the surface of the soil, the better the heating will be.
+The closer your tarp is to the surface of the soil, the better the soil temperature will be.
 After 4 to 6 weeks remove the tarp and resume gardening.

-Do not keep the plastic on over 6 weeks or it will start to break into pieces.
+Do not keep the plastic on sterilized soil over 6 weeks or it will start to break into pieces.

 Does Solarizing The Soil Kill Nematodes?